nagajyostna-eate/weather-test/README.md

-if we use Java 8 , string validations will be much easier group all the global variable in common properties eg : Sleep , Url ( so it is easier to change the URl depending of the environment tested ) can test for multiple browsers
+if we use Java 8 , string validations will be much easier group all the global variable in common properties eg : Sleep , Url ( so it is easier to change the URl depending of the environment tested ) can test for multiple browsers can put the the paths in the common.proprties